Project

 Actions #3

-Updated by Georg Ringer almost 2 years ago
+Updated by Georg Ringer over 2 years ago

 thanks for the very detailed feedback!
 I am really not too much into the frontend process tbh but forge is not the right place to discuss things. what about using slack for that?